Sichao-Li/sichao-li.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Sichao, a Ph.D.
 Student at ANU.
 I am currently supervised by [Prof. Amanda Barnard](https://en.wikipedia.org/wiki/Amanda_Barnard) and co-supervised by [Dr. Quanling Deng](https://quanlingdeng.github.io/) and [Dr. Amanda Parker](https://comp.anu.edu.au/people/amanda-parker/).
-I obtained my M.C.S. from ANU in 2020 and my B.S.M.E. from Shanghai Ocean University(SHOU) in 2018.
+I obtained my M.C.S. from Australian National University(ANU) in 2020, under the supervision of [Dr. Charles Martain](https://charlesmartin.au/) and I was working as a research assistant under the supervision of [Prof. Steve Blackburn](https://users.cecs.anu.edu.au/~steveb/).
+My B.S.M.E. was received from Shanghai Ocean University(SHOU) in 2018.

+I will be always in the fond memory of our dear supervisor -- [Dr. Yu Lin](https://www.forevermissed.com/yulin/about) (1981/11 - 2022/10).

 Research interest
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+I have a broad interest in both Machine Learning and Computational Biology.
+In particular, I work on representation learning on graphs, deep graph clustering, combinatorial optimization and their applications in computational genomics, functional genomics, and multi-omics.

+Graph Neural Networks: Temporal, Bipartite, and Multiplex/Multi-View Networks;
+Computational Genomics: Metagenomic Binning, Haplotype Phasing, and Function Prediction.

 Personal hobbies
 ======